irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 including retraction of the published work or exclusion of the offending party from IRTF activities.

-The use of automated systems, such as large language models and AI-based tools, to generate all or part of the content of a document, paper, presentation, or other submission to the IRTF must be documented and credited such that it is clear what parts were generated with input from the automated system.
-Using such tools without credit is considered a misrepresentation of authorship (automated systems that make spelling, stylistic, or grammar corrections, or that translate between languages, are exempted from this disclosure requirement).
+Generative AI tools and systems must not be listed as authors of IRTF documents, presentations, or other materials.
+The use of generative AI to create text or other content is permitted but must be disclosed, for example through an acknowledgement describing which AI system was used and how it contributed.
+The use of AI to perform spelling or grammar checks and corrections, to translate between languages, or to otherwise improve the presentation of content need not be disclosed.
+If you are uncertain about the need to disclose the use of generative AI, you should include a disclosure.

 The IRTF publishes informational and experimental documents in the RFC series.
 The nature of these documents, and their preceding internet-drafts,